ibm-cloud-docs/dl/about.md

 You can now enable MACsec when ordering IBM Cloud Direct Link Dedicated to secure Ethernet connections between your on-premises network and IBM Cloud.
 For more information, see [Planning for the Direct Link MACsec feature](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link#macsec-feature-dedicated).
 {: note}

-### {{site.data.keyword.dl_short}} Dedicated Hosting
-{: #ibm-cloud-dedicated-hosting}

-Provides connectivity similar to Direct Link Dedicated, but the connection point is next to an {{site.data.keyword.cloud_notm}} data center, which improves latency for higher-performance use cases. {{site.data.keyword.cloud_notm}} offers various customizable colocation services with this solution.

 ## Using AS prepends to influence route preference
 {: #use-case-1}